Chair

 - set the Board’s agenda taking full account of the issues and the concerns of all Board members.
 Agendas should be forward-looking and concentrate on strategic matters rather than formulaic approvals of proposals which can be the subject of appropriate delegated powers to management;

-- Ensuring, with the advice of the Company Secretary where appropriate, compliance with the Board's approved procedures, including (i) the schedule of matters reserved to the Board for its decision and (ii) the terms of reference of each Committee.
+- ensure, with the advice of the Company Secretary where appropriate, compliance with the Board's approved procedures, including (i) the schedule of matters reserved to the Board for its decision and (ii) the Terms of Reference of each Committee;

-- chair Board and general meetings and those of the Nomination Committee;
+- chair Board and general meetings and those of the Nomination Committee (except those in relation to the appointment of his/her successor);

-- ensure that the members of the Board receive accurate, timely and clear information, in particular about the Company’s performance, to enable the Board to make sound decisions, monitor these effectively and provide advice to promote the success of the Company;
+- ensure that the members of the Board receive accurate, timely and clear information, in particular about the Company’s performance, the issues, challenges and opportunities facing the Group and, matters reserved to it for decision to enable the Board to make sound decisions, monitor these effectively and provide advice to promote the success of the Company;

 - ensure there is appropriate delegation of authority from the Board to executive management;